nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/deploy.md

 => **Use Maintenance Windows / Minimize Impact**: Deployments done during standard maintenance windows unless otherwise specified to minimize potential impact to users

+## Constraints

+On Preproduction and production environments, it is not allowed to:

+- Deploy Snapshot versions
+- Perform Hot-Reload

 ## Deploy My Configuration

 The Nuxeo Cloud Operations (NCO) team will deploy all changes and updates to the pre-prod and prod environments.